-Building an online presence as an educator?
+Building an online presence as an educator, perhaps an online presence for schools?
 Great, welcome!

 Teachers collaborate on Twitter, Instagram, Facebook, and with blogs.
 What you post as an educator and what you post on a personal page are probably different ideas.
 This blog post covers ideas for professional pages, although clearly, we are always educators even on personal accounts.
 For this post, I’m referencing our interactions as professional teachers.